 “What we want is to see the Round Table sibi relictus, falling back from the peak that failed to reach heaven and so abandoned to those tendencies within it which must work its destruction. […] it is surely too harsh to say with Professor Vinaver that Launcelot repents not of his sins against God but of having brought all he loved to earthly ruin.
 It is in such a tragic glass that most men, especially Englishmen, first see their sins with clarity.” – C.S.
 Lewis, Studies in Medieval and Renaissance Literature

 “For in me is no trust for to trust in:” These are humbling words for a king to say.
-To put aside his saviour complex and admit that he is not the saviour.
+To put aside his savior complex and admit that he is not the savior.
 I think at the end of his life, Arthur too had to realize his need to repent.
 One of the genius strokes of the writer Malory is that he seldom makes value judgments on the actions of his characters, even when they seem rather horrific.
 Take for example, Arthur’s attempt to recreate Herod’s murder of innocent children, all in a bid to preserve his power:

 “THEN King Arthur let send for all the children born on May-day, begotten of lords and born of ladies; for Merlin told King Arthur that he that should destroy him [that] should be born on May-day, wherefore he sent for them all […] and all were put in a ship to the sea […] So many lords and barons of this realm were displeased, for their children were so lost” – Sir Thomas Malory, Le Morte d’Arthur